 Family Educational Rights and Privacy Act (FERPA) Information

 The Family Educational Rights Act (FERPA) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.

 SB 852 and SB 860, passed in late 2014, required the California Community Colleges Chancellor’s Office (CCCCO) to develop, and for the Board of Governors of the California Community Colleges to adopt, a framework of indicators to measure student performance and outcomes, accreditation status, fiscal viability, and programmatic compliance with state and federal guidelines.

 This legislation was implemented through the CCCCO’s Institutional Effectiveness Partnership Initiative (IEPI), which developed specific measures for each performance area.
-The statutes also required colleges and districts to adopt goals for all measures and, as a condition for receipt of Student Success and Support Program (SSSP) funds, to complete and publically post the IEPI framework by June 30, 2015.
+The statutes also required colleges and districts to adopt goals for all measures and, as a condition for receipt of Student Success and Support Program (SSSP) funds, to complete and publically post the IEPI framework.